brendanddev/GameLog/README.md

 ```

 3. Configure the frontend
-- Update `config.js` file in the frontend directory with your local IP address
+> ⚠️ **Important:** You may need to update the IP address in `config.js` to your own IP to ensure the Axios connection to the backend works correctly.
 ```js
 const config = {
     API_URL: 'http://<your-ip>:3001',